 Fridges: How we test fridges

-A great fridge will chill your groceries fast to keep them fresher for longer, and keep food at a consistent temperature when your kitchen heats up or cools down.
+A great fridge will chill your groceries quickly to keep them fresher for longer, and keep food at a consistent temperature when your kitchen heats up or cools down.
 It will run quietly, offer plenty of useable storage space, and won't add a fortune to your energy bills.

 To find the models that fit this bill, we carry out more than 200 checks, measurements and tests on each fridge at our temperature-controlled labs.

 We test fridges to check they will keep your food safely chilled 24/7.
-But room temperatures can vary widely – over the course of a day and at different times of the year.
+But room temperatures can vary widely over the course of a day and at different times of the year.
 So we raise the temperature in our test chamber to 32°C and see whether the gel packs inside remain at the required 0-5°C. We then lower the room temperature to a chilly 10°C and re-check the temperature of the gel packs.

-We also record the temperature of gel packs on the top, middle and bottom shelves and check how much the temperature varies - if your fridge doesn’t cool evenly across all of the shelves it could have warm pockets spots or icy patches, which could cause your food to spoil.
+We also record the temperature of gel packs on the top, middle and bottom shelves and check how much the temperature varies.
+If your fridge doesn’t cool evenly across all of the shelves it could have warm pockets or icy patches, which could cause your food to spoil.

 Can you trust the fridge thermostat?